frederic-perez/AmE-dictionary/dictionary.md

 __jumper<sup>1</sup>__ _n_ _basketball_ A player releases the basketball at the high point of a jump. :es: tiro en suspensión
 __jumper<sup>2</sup>__ _n_ _Chiefly British_ A pullover sweater.
 __jumpers__
-__juncture__ _n_ :three: A juncture is a crucial point in time when a decision must be made.
+__juncture__ _n_ :four: A juncture is a crucial point in time when a decision must be made.
 At this juncture, a president might say, the government must decide whether to go ahead with war or to try to solve things diplomatically.
 A juncture is a joint or connection between two things.
 Originally used in the physical sense, it has broadened in meaning to refer to an often urgent decision-making crossroads.
 At some point you and your partner will reach a critical juncture and have to decide whether to get serious or break up.
 It can also simply mean "point in time."
 She had never learned how to drive and, at this juncture, she knew she never would. _Prep football at critical juncture._ _The game is at a critical juncture._
 __junior__ _My partner is 15 years my junior and I'm probably going to die before he does._
 __junker__
 __junket__ _The championship game junket._